indiesoftby/defold-liveupdate-reszip/README.md

 ## Advanced Usage

-1. Feel free to remove an unused manifest from the `resources.zip` file:
+1. You can to remove an unused manifest from the `resources.zip` file:
 ```bash
 7z d -r resources.zip liveupdate.game.dmanifest
 ```
-2.